pboling/rspec-pending_for/README.md

 end
 ```

+I expect the current release of this gem to be compatible with Ruby 1.8.7+,
+but it is only tested on CI against Ruby 1.9.3+,
+due to the inherent limitations of GitHub Actions.

 ## Info you can shake a stick at

 | Tokens to Remember      | [![Gem name][⛳️name-img]][⛳️gem-name] [![Gem namespace][⛳️namespace-img]][⛳️gem-namespace]                                                                                                                                                                                                                                                                                                                                                                          |